 Gentle stomach and lower-abdomen massages may stimulate the bowels to pass a bowel movement.
 Do several massages throughout the day, until your child has a bowel movement.

-If you have been searching Google for a gastroenterologist near megastroenterologist for children near me or children’s gastroenterologist near me, look no further then Gainesville Pediatric GI.
+If you have been searching Google for a gastroenterologist near me, gastroenterologist for children near me or children’s gastroenterologist near me, look no further than Gainesville Pediatric GI.
 Schedule a consultation online at kidsgikare.com